travlr-earth/.github/profile/README.md

 ### Beyond a travel app

-TRAVLR is an immersive travel memory ecosystem centered around a living, explorable world.
+TRAVLR is an immersive travel memory ecosystem centered around you: the traveler

 Built around a real-time 3D globe experience, TRAVLR combines a travel companion, memory journal, discovery engine, and social layer into a single platform.
 Users can revisit journeys geographically, write and explore memories tied to places, discover stories from around the world, and build a persistent map of where they've been.

 TRAVLR extends beyond software through connected, sensor-enabled smart souvenirs.
 Users can buy, collect, and gift physical travel objects directly from the app.
 A simple tap unlocks associated memories, stories, photos, and experiences — turning souvenirs into living containers for travel history.

 Digital memories become physical.
 Physical memories become interactive.
+Memories stay alive through continous engagement.

 </td>